alexpichel/okb-gatsby/content/posts/2015-12-03--impact-of-police-behavior-on-victim-reports/index.md

 The study examines two common hypotheses about how police behavior may impact victim attitude or expectations, which in turn impact reporting.

 One hypothesis is that police demeanor toward victims increases or decreases future reporting behavior.
-(The Process Hypothesis)
-    The second hypothesis is that victims who get the outcome they want from police (i.e., an arrest or an order of protection) are more likely to utilize the police in the future than victims whose preference did not match the outcome.
-(The Outcome Hypothesis)
+This is referred to as the Process Hypothesis.
+The second hypothesis, known as the Outcome Hypothesis, is that victims who get the outcome they want from police (i.e., an arrest or an order of protection) are more likely to utilize the police in the future than victims whose preference did not match the outcome.

 RESEARCH DESIGN